Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: Expression for through the effective Hamiltonian

 The quantity $l_{B_{eff}}$ is known as the magnetic length and parametrizes the characteristic extension of electron wavefunctions (see, e. g., \cite{Tong:2016kpv}).
 We assume that in the effective field theory $p$ effective Landau levels are fully filled resulting in $\mathcal{N}_{\sigma_H}=p$ and thereby an effective IQHE.
 Furthermore our momentum space scaling and the Landau level degeneracy imply the intra Landau level momentum range

-Employing both Eqs. (\ref{matrixelements}), (\ref{matrixelements2}) and (\ref{momentumrange}) within Eq. (\ref{hallviscosityintermediate}) leads to $\mathcal{N}_{\eta_H}=\frac{1}{4}p^2$.
-The topological invariant for the Hall viscosity in the effective mean field approximation is thus extracted as $\mathcal{N}_{\eta_H}=\frac{1}{4}p^2$.
+Employing both Eqs. (\ref{matrixelements}), (\ref{matrixelements2}) and (\ref{momentumrange}) within Eq. (\ref{hallviscosityintermediate}) leads to $\mathcal{N}_{\eta_H}=\frac{1}{4}p^2$ for the topological invariant for the Hall viscosity in the effective mean field approximation.
+Notice that in the course of the calculation every step stays identical if we perform a variation of the Hamiltonian $\hat{H}_{eff}$ to $\hat{H}$ such that

+for an arbitrary function $\Delta H$ fulfilling two conditions: First the eigenfunctions as well as the energetic ordering of the two nearest Landau level neighborhood of the chemical potential do not change when the variation is adiabatically switched on to its finite value and second the chemical potential together with this neighborhood has not been subject to Landau level energy crossing from other levels during this process.
+Under these assumptions our conclusions for the value of the Hall viscosity remain unmodified.
+Notice that the value of the chemical potential may need to be modified in the process of adding the variation as well such that still $p$ effective Landau levels are filled.
+This is especially valid for a monotonous function $\Delta H$ and when $\Delta H\to \delta H$ is meant to be understood as an infinitesimal variation of the effective theory.
+The latter case implies the topological stability of the Hall viscosity for a chemical potential located in a gap between Landau levels for systems with translational and rotational invariance as advertised in the main text.
 While $\mathcal{N}_{\sigma_H}$ counts the number of fully occupied Landau levels in the mean field composite fermion theory within the FQHE or analogously the number of fully occupied Landau levels in the theory of free electrons within the IQHE, $\mathcal{N}_{\eta_H}$ has been found to be proportional to a quantized orbital spin of the emergent quasiparticles within the Hall fluid in the case of rotational invariance (see, e. g., \cite{hoyos2014hall}).
 The quantized formula is generally expressed as

 with $\bar{s}$ being the average orbital spin per particle, $\mathcal{S}$ is the so-called Wen-Zee shift and $\nu$ is the filling fraction.
 A filling of $p$ Landau levels by non-interacting electrons corresponds to $2\bar{s}=\mathcal{S}=\nu =p$ and is thereby consistent with our final result.
 The filling of $p$ effective Landau levels by composite fermions leads to a different result due to the presence of topological spin.
 The induced shift is proportional to the trace of the effective composite fermion Green function.
 Evaluated at finite temperature $T$ with chemical potential $\mu$ and subjected to the limit $T\to 0$ a standard calculation yields